Pravanop/Pravanop.github.io/_pages/projects.md

 # Machine Learning/ Artificial Intelligence
 -----
+### Extensions on Temporal Graph Networks
+<i>January 2020 - Present </i><br>
+* Experimenting with add-ons to the TGN framework.
+* Applying TGN to different datasets in various new applications, and assessing its capabilities.

 ### RainCheck
 <i>August 2019 - Present </i> <br>
 * 6th best idea in India and 33rd in the world for the Redbull Basement Challenge 2020.